 Tofu has so many uses, and making a realistic scramble is one of them!
 For this, start with some firm tofu, crumble it up and mix together with 1 tablespoon of nutritional yeast, 1 tablespoon vegetable broth and 1 teaspoon of turmeric for that pretty color.

 Now feel free to add some of your favorite seasonings like garlic powder, paprika, and cayenne pepper.
-Cook gently on a medium heat for around ten minutes to let all the flavors get absorbed—and voila!
+Cook gently on medium heat for around ten minutes to let all the flavors get absorbed—and voila!

 While tofu doesn’t puff up quite as much as eggs, the texture is absolutely perfect for many egg dishes.
 Firm tofu also makes a great substitute in vegan egg salad, sandwiches, and vegan quiches.